-The locally Agreed Syllabus is a statutory syllabus of RE prepared under Schedule 31 to the Education Act 1996 and adopted by the Local Authority ('LA') under that schedule.
-It must be followed in state funded schools without a designated denomination.
+The locally Agreed Syllabus is a statutory syllabus of RE prepared under Schedule 31 to the Education Act 1996 and adopted by the LA under that schedule.
+It must be followed in maintained schools without a designated denomination.
 Once adopted by the LA, the Agreed Syllabus sets out what pupils should be taught and can include the expected standards of pupils' performance at different stages.
-Every locally Agreed Syllabus must reflect that the religious traditions of Great Britain are in the main Christian, while taking account of the teaching and practices of the other principal religions and world views represented in Great Britain.
+Every locally Agreed Syllabus must reflect that the religious traditions of Great Britain are in the main Christian, while taking account of the teaching and practices of the other principal religions represented in Great Britain.

 The law does not define what the principal religions represented in Great Britain are.
-The Agreed Syllabus Conferences (ASC) can decide which are the principal religions represented in Great Britain, other than Christianity, to be included in their Agreed Syllabus.
-The Agreed Syllabuses in any community school and any foundation, voluntary-aided or voluntary-controlled school without a religious character cannot require RE to be provided by means of any catechism or formulary which is distinctive of a religious denomination.
-(Teach not Preach 1) This prohibition does not extend to the study of catechisms and formularies.
+Agreed Syllabus Conferences (ASC) can decide which are the principal religions represented in Great Britain, other than Christianity, to be included in their Agreed Syllabus.

+Agreed Syllabuses in any community school and any foundation, voluntary-aided or voluntary-controlled school without a religious character cannot require RE to be provided by means of any catechism or formulary which is distinctive of a particular religious denomination.

+This prohibition does not extend to the study of catechisms and formularies.

 (Schools are not obliged to provide RE to pupils who are under compulsory school age (section 80(2)(a) of the Education Act 2002), although there are many instances of good practice where RE is taught to these pupils.
 Separate legislative provision on RE is made for maintained special schools.
 Regulations covering maintained special schools require them to ensure that, as far as practicable, every pupil receives RE).